TahiriNadia/simlal/README.md

 ## Hello Cosmos, this is fellow star stuff made :sparkles:Simon Lalonde:sparkles:
 I am a self-taught programming apprentice currently living in Sherbrooke, Canada.
-In the past, I have engaged in research on functional genomics:dna: of cardiovascular and blood diseases as well as lipid metabolism:test_tube: of breast cancer as a molecular biology wet lab scientist.
+In the past, I have engaged in research on functional genomics:dna: of cardiovascular and blood diseases as well as lipid metabolism:test_tube: pathways in breast cancer malignancy as a molecular biology wet lab scientist.
 I have also dwelled the production:beer: and science:microscope: behind craft brewing!<br><br>I am now pursuing a Master's in Computer Science to **learn bioinformatics in the context of phylogeographic and landscape genomics research**.
 ***
 My ***scientific and programming*** interests:
 - Metagenomics and environmental DNA (eDNA)